yambaby/CC103_FinalProject_QUEUEties/README.md

   Normal orders are processed in the order they arrive by incrementing rear during insertion and front during dispatch.

-- Used Stack (LIFO) with top pointer for Undo functionality
+- Used Stack (LIFO) with top pointer for Undo functionality Each added order is pushed onto the stack, allowing the system to undo the most recent order using top--.

 - Used array shifting for deletion operations